 - good build quality

 - we don’t really trust the mount to leave whole expensive sonic toothbrush in there, it’s probably safer to remove its head and put it there separately

 - UVC may be harmful so make sure you’re not in the range of the radiation and educate your kids about it

 The bottom line:

 We like it.
 If you care about your oral health this is a perfect device for you.

 Full references list:

 Disclaimer: as Amazon Associates, we earn from purchases made using our affiliate links.

-This product review was last updated on May 01, 2021 and is still work in progress.
+This product review was last updated on June 23, 2021 and is still work in progress.